-These days, I’m enjoying listening to Perfume’s newest Album “Future Pop”, and actually the album tour is just around the corner!
-It starts on September 21 in Nagano which I’m going to see.
-I’m really looking forward to the live concert.
+These days, I’m enjoying listening to Perfume’s newest Album “Future Pop”, and the album tour is actually just around the corner!
+It starts on September 21st in Nagano which I’m going to see.

 Chuka Soba Tomita (中華蕎麦とみ田)

-Actually, Chuka Soba Tomita, especially its main restaurant is so popular that it offers noodle dishes by advance reservation.
+Actually, Chuka Soba Tomita is so popular that it offers dishes by advance reservation.
 As for us, it took about 2 hours until we could eat the Tsukemen noodles.

-However, it was worth the wait.
-The thick dipping broth was really delicious with lots of umami ingredients extracted from seafood, pork bones, and chicken, while the homemade noodles were also delightfully chewy and made us satisfied.
+But it was worth the wait.
+The thick dipping broth had lots of umami from seafood, pork bones, and chicken, and was really delicious, while the homemade noodles were delightfully chewy and could make us satisfied.

-For the unfamiliar, “Mazesoba (まぜそば)”, literally meaning “Mixing Noodles” in Japanese, is a kind of soup-less ramen whose noodles, before eating, need to be mixed with liquid seasonings, such as sesame oil and a soy-sauce-based sauce, placed at the bottom of the bowl.
-Mazesoba is also called “Abura Soba (油そば)“, by the way.
+For the unfamiliar, “Mazesoba (まぜそば)”, also known as “Abura Soba (油そば)“, is a kind of soupless ramen whose noodles, before eating, need to be mixed with liquid seasonings placed at the bottom of the bowl.

-In the container, there were the dried wheat noodle block and these 3 packets.
+In the container, these 3 packets were placed on the dried wheat noodle block.

-As you can see in the video, the cooking method of this instant Mazesoba is actually almost the same as that of instant yakisoba noodles.
+As you can see in the video, the cooking of this instant Mazesoba is almost the same as the cooking instructions for instant yakisoba.